Edw590/AdvancedCommandsDetection/README.md

 # VISOR-AdvancedCommandsDetection
+Advanced Commands Detection library of V.I.S.O.R.

-I made it for my virtual assistant, VISOR, but it can be used anywhere, not just with my assistant, and in any OS/architecture that Go can compile to (I only have releases for Android in AAR package form because for the other project I just use it as normal code and don't need a library file - only on Android).
+I made it for my virtual assistant, but it can be used anywhere, not just with my assistant, and in any OS/architecture that Go can compile to (I only have releases for Android in AAR package form because for the other project I just use it as normal code and don't need a library file - only on Android).

 This repository is a submodule on the [V.I.S.O.R. - Server Version Assistant](https://github.com/Edw590/VISOR---Server-Version-Assistant) project (the main project) and is compiled and used on its [Android version](https://github.com/DADi590/VISOR---A-better-Android-assistant) as an AAR package.